Weymouth, Massachusetts: A failed colony

 Ten of the original 60 colonists starved to death and two others were killed in conflicts with the Indians.
 Forty-five colonists joined Plymouth or went north to Maine, and from there most returned to England.
 Three men who had left the colony to live among the Indians as laborers could not be warned in time and were subsequently killed by them after Standish had released the women and children.

 Robert Gorges attempted to form a colony at the site later that year as the center of a more royalist and Anglican system of government for New England.
 He brought William Morrell as religious leader and expected Governor Bradford to acknowledge his supremacy and act as his agent.
 Within weeks, the New England winter caused Gorges to leave with most of the settlers.
 Those who remained formed the nucleus of the permanent settlement. and the oldest in what would become Massachusetts Bay Colony.
 In 1630, it was officially incorporated into the Massachusetts Bay Colony; the name was changed to Weymouth in 1635 with the addition of 100 families under the leadership of Joseph Hull.
 These groups experienced some difficulty integrating together, especially due to conflicting pressures from the Puritans of Boston and the Pilgrims of Plymouth, but Weymouth was a stable and prominent town with its current boundaries by 1635.
 It was included as part of Suffolk County when it was formed on May 10, 1643.
 The oldest surviving house in Weymouth is the Bickman House (c.
 1650) located at 84 Sea Street.

 Post-colonization

 Weymouth was heavily involved in the shoemaking industry from the first years of the 18th century right through to 1973, when the Stetson Shoe Company closed its doors.
 The building is currently being used for medical offices.
+The town is also the location of the former South Weymouth Naval Air Station, which was decommissioned in 1997 and is undergoing redevelopment into a mixed-use community known as Union Point.

 The original town hall was destroyed by fire in 1914 and was replaced in 1928 with a town hall that is a replica of the old Massachusetts State House in Boston.
+Weymouth High School, located in South Weymouth, is one of the largest public high schools in the state, with over 1,800 enrolled students.
+The town is geographically divided into four village centers: North Weymouth, East Weymouth, South Weymouth, and Weymouth Landing.
 In May 2018, Massachusetts Governor Charlie Baker designated a tract of land near Lakeview Manor and the eastern and northern borders of Whitman's Pond as an "opportunity zone" under the Congressional Tax Cuts and Jobs Act of 2017.